josefinaestevez/vue-games/README.md

 # vue-games

   Different word games mades as separated components to be reused.
-  This npm package allows you to include this components in your vue application.
-For now it only have a hangman game.\
+  This npm package allows you to include this components in your vue application.\

   You can check a demo online [here](https://josefinaestevez.github.io/vue-games/) :)